 - The California Department of Motor Vehicles (DMV) may allow automobile insurance adjustors to inspect your driving record in order to evaluate your insurance eligibility and risk.
 This is the only reason the DMV may release this type of information.6

 Most likely, yes.
-Unless the court determines that your juvenile court record should be retained.which would only be in the extraordinary circumstances discussed below -- it will order your sealed juvenile records to be destroyed
+Unless the court determines that your juvenile court record should be retained--which would only be in extraordinary circumstances-- it will order your sealed juvenile records to be destroyed at either of the following times:

-- five years after the judge ordered your record sealed if you were declared a ward of the court for being "habitually disobedient or truant," or
+- Five (5) years after the judge ordered your record sealed if you were declared a ward of the court for being "habitually disobedient or truant," or

-There are several benefits to sealing your California juvenile record.
-Some of the most significant include:
+There are several benefits to sealing your California juvenile record under Welfare and Institutions Code 781 WIC.
+The most significant benefits include:

-- being able to state truthfully that you have no criminal history, which opens doors for employment, licensing, loan, educational and other opportunities,8
+- You will be able to state truthfully that you have no criminal history, which opens doors for employment, licensing, loan, educational and other opportunities;8

-- prevents prospective employers from discriminating against you for having.or even inquiring about.a sealed juvenile record,9
+- Prospective employers may not discriminate against you for having--or even inquire about--a sealed juvenile record.9

-- personal satisfaction of knowing that you have a "fresh start" in life and will no longer be haunted by your juvenile mistakes.
+- You will experience the personal satisfaction of knowing that you have a "fresh start" in life and will no longer be haunted by your juvenile mistakes.

-- you are 18 years or older now OR the jurisdiction of the juvenile court terminated at least five years ago (whichever comes first),
+- You are 18 years or older now OR the jurisdiction of the juvenile court terminated at least five (5) years ago;

 - Penal Code 187 PC California's murder law or California's attempted murder law,